 Nowadays, digital technologies, New Information and Communication Technologies (NICT), and Artificial Intelligence (AI) are among the most commonly used terms in our daily lives.
 Tablets, the Internet, social networks, applications, and more are ubiquitous, affecting everyone.
-In January 2023, according to a report issued by "Hootsuite" and "We Are Social":

-- The number of Internet users worldwide has reached 5.16 billion (98 million new users compared to 2022). - The number of social network users is 4.76 billion (137 million new users compared to 2022). - The number of people with cell phones is 5.44 billion (an increase of 168 million compared to 2022).
+In January 2023, According to a report issued by "Hootsuite" and "We Are Social," the number of Internet users worldwide has reached 5.16 billion, with 98 million new users compared to 2022.
+The number of social network users is 4.76 billion, representing an increase of 137 million new users compared to 2022.
+Additionally, the number of people with cell phones is 5.44 billion, reflecting an increase of 168 million compared to 2022.

 In the business world, these new technologies provide companies with tools that enable them to achieve digital transformation.
 These tools include websites, e-commerce platforms, and management software such as CRM (Customer Relationship Management), social networks, etc. According to Cavelius et al. (2018), a digital company can be defined as "one that has integrated innovative digital tools such as Big Data, artificial intelligence, dematerialized IT systems, social networks, and the Internet of Things into its daily operations".
 Bos (2018) defined digital transformation as "the adoption of readily available technological skills that transform the organization's responsiveness to market changes".
-According to Benga and Elhamma (2024), "digitalization offers tremendous opportunities for improving efficiency, speed, and quality of work, reducing costs, enhancing asset utilization, and optimizing the use of raw materials, labor, and other key aspects of business performance" (Benga and Elhamma, 2024, p.
+According to Benga and Elhamma (2024). "digitalization offers tremendous opportunities for improving efficiency, speed, and quality of work, reducing costs, enhancing asset utilization, and optimizing the use of raw materials, labor, and other key aspects of business performance" (Benga and Elhamma, 2024, p.
 110).
+Zhu and Luo (2023) demonstrated that, in Jordan, Morocco, and Egypt, firms engaged in ecommerce performed better than those not involved in e-commerce during the COVID-19 pandemic.